A quick read on 3 ways to use Google Sheets, besides calculating with formulas, in the classroom!

 Planning for Grouping

-As I am creating the groups, I can quickly see which students are going where and who I still have to put in a group.
+As I create the groups, I can quickly see where students are going and who still needs a group.
 This is such an amazing time saver – I no longer take hours to plan for center time and small group!
-In fact, if you want to grab my small group solutions you can do so here!

 Checklists for Planning

-Google Sheets is such an important tool for me – I use it beyond teaching.
-I have a budget spreadsheet that helps me manage my money, a blog post tracker, and I track my TpT sales!
-Email me at firstname.lastname@example.org if you have any questions or want some tips and tricks on Google Sheets beyond teaching!
+Google Sheets is an important tool that can be used beyond teaching.
+I have a budget spreadsheet, a blog post tracker, and I track my TpT sales!
+Email me at email@example.com if you have any questions or want some tips and tricks on Google Sheets beyond teaching!

 I hope this helps with becoming more efficient in the classroom!
-Thank you for stopping by, don’t forget to subscribe for exclusive access to my Google Drive with FREEBIES just for subscribers!
-One of the freebies is a detailed explanation of how to do these three things, so be sure to subscribe for it!
+Thank you for stopping by.
+Don’t forget to subscribe for exclusive access to my digital teacher planners (and the password to my freebie library too!)

 PS – If you love Google Apps like me, you’ll love to read about the unique ways that I use Google Forms.
 Check out that post here!